civictheme/monorepo-drupal/DEVELOPMENT.md

-Civic theme development
+CivicTheme theme development
 -----------------------

 ## Terminology
-- Civic theme - Civic Drupal theme
+- CivicTheme theme - CivicTheme Drupal theme
-- Civic Library - Civic front-end library, hosted in NPM.
+- CivicTheme Library - CivicTheme front-end library, hosted in NPM.
-- Demo theme, consumer theme, reference theme - a theme that uses Civic theme as a base theme
+- Demo theme, consumer theme, reference theme - a theme that uses CivicTheme theme as a base theme
-- Reference site, demo site - an example site (this repository) that uses Civic theme.
+- Reference site, demo site - an example site (this repository) that uses CivicTheme theme.

 ## Requirements and constraints
 - Can be used out of the box without any customisations
 - MUST NOT be changed for customisations.
-If customisations are required - a consumer theme MUST be created and used as a sub-theme of the Civic theme.
+If customisations are required - a consumer theme MUST be created and used as a sub-theme of the CivicTheme theme.
 - Fully compatible with GovCMS 9:
   - MUST NOT have any modules
   - MUST NOT have any libraries
   - MUST NOT rely on GovCMS content structures
   - MUST assume that FE compilation happens on local machine and then committed to repository
-- MUST provide a static version of compiled Storybook for the Civic site
+- MUST provide a static version of compiled Storybook for the CivicTheme site
 - MUST provide a static version of compiled Storybook for the Consumer site

 ## Agreements
-- Config is in the `civic` theme's `install` directory.
+- Config is in the `civictheme` theme's `install` directory.
-- Content types to be prefixed with `civic_`.
+- Content types to be prefixed with `civictheme_`.

 ## Forklift

 Currently, this repository contains (for ease of development):
-1. Civic Drupal theme
+1. CivicTheme Drupal theme
-2. Civic Demo Drupal theme
+2. CivicTheme Demo Drupal theme
-3. Civic Demo Drupal site installation based on GovCMS
+3. CivicTheme Demo Drupal site installation based on GovCMS
-4. Civic Library FE library
+4. CivicTheme Library FE library

 Once active development phase is finished, this repository will be "forklifted" to only contain theme code.